Copper Silver and Garnet Dangling Earrings

 Ask me anything:

 If you’re interested in buying my handmade pieces of jewelry, check out the available ones at my Etsy store.
-If you are in Bulgaria or want to ask me something, you can also write to me here:
+If you are in Bulgaria, want to make a custom request, or just ask me something, you can also write to me here:

 More of my handmade jewelry